Social Studies

 Other | Regents course |

-World History II Honors continues the study of World History 1 Honors by picking up the conclusion of the ninth-grade course.
-This class includes units on revolutions, industrialization and empires, crises and achievements of the twentieth century, and contemporary issues.
+This course includes units on revolutions, industrialization and empires, crises and achievements of the twentieth century, and contemporary issues.
 Within these units, students will be introduced to the practices of historians such as gathering, interpreting and using evidence, chronological reasoning and causation, comparing and contextualizing, geographic reasoning, evaluating economic systems and civic participation.
 Upon completion, this course will provide the necessary skills for students to successfully enter an AP course of study.

 This course culminates with the New York State Regents examination in Global History and Geography.